-The Métascope is one of the stereoscopes from the very extensive product range of Albert Mattey.
+The Métascope is one of the stereoscopes from the very extensive product range of A. Mattey.
 A catalog from 1936 shows a varied collection from simple stereo viewers to advanced multi-view devices.
-This extensive catalog is interesting because the popularity of stereoscopy was waning in the 1930s.
 Mattey sold its products using different trademarks.
-The more high-quality products were sold under the Unis France brand.
+The more high-quality products were sold with the Unis France brand.

 The Métascope was introduced in the early 1920s.
 The model in this post is suitable for viewing 45x107mm glass stereoviews and is referred to as Métascope Spéciale in the 1936 catalog.
 The Métascope Universel supported interchangeable trays for 45x107mm slides and 6x13cm / 7x13cm slides to view multiple formats with a single device.
 The Métamagasin included a storage compartiment for storing slide trays.
 Storage cabinets were optionally available for the other models and the largest cabinet could store up to 1350 slides.
 The Métascope could be equipped with a projection lantern or electric illuminator.

 The front panel shows a copper plate with Unis France Métascope.
 Serial number 656 is engraved on the inside of the viewer on the mechanism.
 The trademark of Maison Pennard et Fouquet is visible above this number.
 This was one of the first companies acquired by Mattey.
 Perhaps the inclusion of this trademark must emphasize the exclusivity of this stereoscope.

 The two achromatic lenses can be focussed and the distance between the lenses is adjustable.
 The eyepieces with lenses can be removed for cleaning.
 The frosted glass at the back is used to illuminate the glass slides.
 It can be removed to attach an optional projection lantern or electric illuminator.
 In this case a larger frosted glass is mounted inside the device to replace the original glass plate.